lidofinance/lido-improvement-proposals/LIPS/lip-x.md

 **Required change to the council daemon:** Sign with the delegatee private key, set `DELEGATION_CONTRACT_ADDRESS`, and publish that `DelegationContract` address together with each signature (so consumers know which registered guardian the signature is for).
 No structural code change is required beyond configuration and attaching the guardian address to each published signature.

 **Required change to the depositor bot:** The bot relays the council-provided `(DelegationContract address, signature)` pairs to DSM as-is.
-The only behavioural change is ordering: when assembling `depositBufferedEther`, the bot must sort the signature array by the council-supplied guardian address (matching DSM's new ascending-by-`guardian` ordering) rather than by recovered signer.
+The only behavioral change is ordering: when assembling `depositBufferedEther`, the bot must sort the signature array by the council-supplied guardian address (matching DSM's new ascending-by-`guardian` ordering) rather than by recovered signer.

 ---